BrainSuite/bstr/README.md

 Please see the enclosed LICENSE file for more details.

 ---------
 The BrainSuite Statistics toolbox in R (bssr) is a software package developed in R that performs statistical analysis of population-level neuroimaging data processed using BrainSuite [1].
-Specically, it provides statistical tools for conducting cortical thickness analysis, tensor based morphometry, and analysis of diffusion measures.
+Specifically, it provides statistical tools for conducting cortical thickness analysis, tensor based morphometry, and analysis of diffusion measures.

 Methods:
 A subject-level BrainSuite workow prior to conducting statistical analysis involves T1-weighted MRI image processing and registration steps, including cortical surface extraction [1] and alignment to a reference atlas using SVReg [2].
 SVReg performs surface-constrained volumetric registration of triangular meshes and image intensities.
 Bssr is then used to perform population level statistical analysis of various neuroimaging measures.